cooperwfloyd/next-boilerplate/readme.md

 ## Develop

-To spin up the dev server for this project, run `npm run dev`.
+To spin up the dev server for this project, run `npm run dev` (usually runs a little slow the first time but is fine after that).
 This will start the dev server on port 3000.

 ## Build